WolfoIsBestWolf/ror2-FixedSpawnDissonance/mod-VanillaArtifactsPlus/README.md

 Report bugs to @Wolfo.wolfo in the Risk of Rain 2 discord or RoR2 Modding discord.\
 If you're reporting a bug that isn't something obvious include the log file.

-Every played needs this mod installed.
+Every player needs this mod installed.

 Also download my other mods:\
 [WolfoQualityOfLife](https://thunderstore.io/package/Wolfo/WolfoQualityOfLife/) for many visual improvements.\